B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/AlleleCall.rst

 - Quality of the sequence assembly (influenced by several aspects, such as the sequencing method, the assembler used, etc);
-- If the alleles must correspond to coding sequences (CDSs) and open reading frames (ORFs);
+- If the alleles must correspond to Coding DNA Sequences (CDSs) and open reading frames (ORFs);
 - Presence of possibly homologous loci (this situation can result in an allele assignment to a possibly wrong locus given the difficulty in distinguishing closely related homologs).